Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: Future Work

 \section{Future Work}

-To explain the effectiveness of uniform sampling for center-based clustering with outliers problems, we introduce the significance criterion in this paper.
-Following this work, an interesting question is that whether the significance criterion (or some other realistic assumptions) can be applied to analyze uniform sampling for other robust optimization problems, such as {\em PCA with outliers}~\cite{DBLP:journals/jacm/CandesLMW11} and {\em projective clustering with outliers}~\cite{feldman2011unified}.
+In this paper, we study the effectiveness of uniform sampling for center-based clustering with outliers problems.
+Following this work, an interesting question is that whether the significance measure (or some other realistic assumptions) can be applied to analyze uniform sampling for other robust optimization problems, such as {\em PCA with outliers}~\citep{DBLP:journals/jacm/CandesLMW11} and {\em projective clustering with outliers}~\citep{feldman2011unified}.